This course can be tailored to your needs for private, onsite delivery at your location.

 Exercise:"Magazine Money"- A magazine subscription service conducted a survey to study the relationship between the number of subscriptions per household and family income.
 Students use contingency tables to answer questions related to conditional probability.

-Exercise: "Home Sweet Home"- Students consider an international data set involving the different types of home dwellings located in Bradfield, England.
+Exercise: "Home Sweet Home"- Students consider an international dataset involving the different types of home dwellings located in Bradfield, England.
 They use information from contingency tables to calculate regular and conditional probabilities.

 Exercise: "Peck Up Your Speed"-Students analyze the relative frequency of workers' typing speeds.

-Exercise: "Rent Me"-Students calculate expected value in order to assist the Callow Corporation in making an important decision regarding leasing computer equipment.
+Exercise: "Rent Me"-Students calculate the expected value in order to assist the Callow Corporation in making an important decision regarding leasing computer equipment.

 If you look at the graph of your data and notice that it looks like a bell-shaped curve, it probably follows a normal distribution.
 The manufacturing industry, for example, measures volumes and weights of products.
 Data collected from these instances are normally distributed.
 In fact, if we take any process and calculate its mean value enough times, then its mean value is also normally distributed.
 This module examines the famous 'Normal Distribution' and how it can be used to provide useful information about the probability of certain events.

-XII.
-The Normal Distribution
+Part 12: The Normal Distribution

 - Examples of Normally Distributed Data Variables